 Most literature, baby books, etc. suggest that by six weeks postpartum you have a green light to return to activity.
 This is a very general guideline and an irresponsible one in my opinion.

-Instead, I suggest that at six weeks every woman see a pelvic floor physiotherapist.
+Instead, I suggest that women follow the Core Confidence Exercise Program for the first 8 weeks postpartum.
+Then at eight weeks, every woman sees a pelvic floor physiotherapist.
 Having an internal assessment and functional testing of your pelvic floor is so valuable and is key to treating and preventing common types of dysfunction, such as incontinence and prolapse.
 From there you can gradually progress back to the activities you desire.

 My Buff Muff Challenge is a great way to retrain your core and pelvic floor after your 8-week visit with your physio.

 The Buff Muff App will help you finally get clarity on the elusive kegel and teach you how to activate your pelvic floor appropriately and then add it to movement.
 There is a ton of free content available to anyone who downloads the app including a 7-day pelvic floor fitness challenge to introduce you to the concept of a whole-body fitness approach to pelvic health.
 Once the free challenge ends you have the option to join the membership for ongoing support from me, your very own vagina coach.